In this article, you can gain insight into Happeo's Analytics and learn what each element consists of.

 To get a more in-depth view of the statistics for each category, you can navigate to a specific section from the menu.

-The Channel overview provides you with a summary of how Channels are being used by users within your environment.
+The Channel overview provides you with a summary of how users within your environment are using Channels.
 You can find the following data:

 - Active Channel users – The number of users who have visited Channels